 The next largest source of transportation revenue is from the state fuel tax.
-Fuel taxes represent the state share (approximately 27 percent is distributed to cities and counties) of revenue received from the state's 17-cent per gallon tax on gasoline and diesel fuels which must be spent on highways and bridges.
+Fuel taxes represent the state share (approximately 27 percent is distributed to cities and counties) of revenue received from the state's 19.5-cent per gallon tax on gasoline and diesel fuels which must be spent on highways and bridges.
 This revenue source also includes a 9-cent per gallon tax on aviation fuel which must be spent on airport projects (see Section 7).
-These tax revenues provide approximately 24 percent of transportation revenues.
-The state motor fuel tax is not indexed to keep pace with inflation, and no rate increase has occurred since 1996.
+These tax revenues provide approximately 27 percent of transportation revenues.

 MoDOT receives a portion of the state sales tax paid on the purchase or lease of motor vehicles.
 This revenue source also includes the sales tax paid on aviation fuel which is dedicated to airport projects (see Section 7).
-These tax revenues provide approximately 16 percent of transportation revenues.
+These tax revenues provide approximately 13 percent of transportation revenues.
 In November 2004, voters passed constitutional Amendment 3, which set in motion a four-year phase in, redirecting motor vehicle sales taxes previously deposited in the state's general revenue fund to a newly created State Road Bond Fund.
 In state fiscal year 2009, the process of redirecting motor vehicle sales taxes to transportation was fully phased in, and the rate of growth in this revenue source slowed dramatically.
 Starting July 2013, state legislation eliminated the state motor vehicle use tax.
 The state motor vehicle use tax was replaced with the state motor vehicle sales tax which directs more of the tax to local government agencies.

 Vehicle and driver licensing fees include the state share of revenue received from licensing motor vehicles and drivers.
 This revenue source also includes fees for railroad regulation which are dedicated to multimodal programs (see Section 7).
-These fees provide approximately 12 percent of transportation revenues.
-Similar to motor fuel tax, the motor vehicle and driver licensing fees are not indexed to keep pace with inflation, and most have not increased since the 1980's.
+These fees provide approximately 10 percent of transportation revenues.

-The interest earned on invested funds and other miscellaneous collections provides approximately 5 percent of transportation revenues.
+The interest earned on invested funds and other miscellaneous collections provides approximately 4 percent of transportation revenues.
 Cash balances for roads and bridges are declining.
-As referenced in Table 1 in Section 5-12, the cash balance of all funds for roads and bridges is expected to decline from \$833 million at the beginning of fiscal year 2022 to approximately \$584 million by the end of fiscal year 2026.
+As referenced in Table 1 in Section 5-12, the cash balance of all funds for roads and bridges is expected to decline from \$1,233 million at the beginning of fiscal year 2023 to approximately \$520 million by the end of fiscal year 2027.
 Other miscellaneous collections include construction cost reimbursements from local governments and other states, proceeds from the sale of surplus property and fees associated with the Missouri logo-signing program.